wacncontent/CustomizeTool/addCommentOutput/articles/azure-portal-overview.md

 ## Before you get started

 You will need a valid Azure subscription to go through this tutorial.
-If you don’t have one, then [sign up for a <!-- deleted by customization trial](/pricing/1rmb-trial/) --><!-- keep by customization: begin --> trial](http://www.windowsazure.cn/pricing/1rmb-trial/) <!-- keep by customization: end --> today.
+If you don’t have one, then [sign up for a trial](/pricing/1rmb-trial/) today.
 Once you have a subscription, you can access the portal at [https://manage.windowsazure.cn].

 ## How to create a resource